matheusmbar/matheusmbar.github.io/_posts/2019-02-19-bugfree-robot_project_start.md

 ---
 layout: post
-title: Welcome
+title: bugfree-robot project start
-categories: [general]
+categories: [bugfree-robot]
-tags: [TDD]
+tags: [TDD, embedded, programming]
 comments: true
+footnote: This is just the beginning
 ---
-This project is being developed as a way to create some kind of tutorial, guidance or general tips/tricks about coding for embedded systems using Test Driven Development (TDD) and some other techniques.
+This post is the start of a new personal/educational project that motivated me to start this blog.
+It's will be developed as kind of tutorial, guidance and general tips/tricks about coding for embedded systems using Test Driven Development (TDD) and some other techniques.

 I've being coding microcontrolers for several years and it can be really challenging due to many reasons like:
 - define what is is supposed to execute